Mathématique: Chapter 26

 [See attached photo-WH]

-DT: That may not be as far fetched as it sounds, seeing as we have access to Anubis’ research.
+DT: It may not be as far fetched as it sounds, seeing as we have access to Anubis’ research.
 We may be able to alter one of our own people to within the parameters specified in the database.

-HL: Settle down, gentlemen.
-We’re not committing to anything yet.
+HL: We’re not committing to anything yet.

 DJ: Leave Sheppard on Atlantis.
 They need him there.